mrt39/rockpaperscissors/README.md

 # rockpaperscissors
-A simple rock paper scissors algorithm for the odin project assignment
+A simple rock paper scissors algorithm for The Odin Project assignment